Should you open a bank account in Chile?

 You are in the same situation as above, do not waste your time with Chilean banks.
 If you need to get paid, you can open a cuentaRUT as soon as you have your Chilean ID card.
 Your employer can pay you on this account if they don't want to pay you in cash.

 If you do not yet have a Chilean ID, your employer can issue a "vale vista".
-It's a document that works like a cheque.
+It's a document that works like a check.
 You show up at the bank and you can withdraw in cash, or deposit in an account the amount displayed on the "vale vista".

 Employees/Expats